Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 Sucralose Promotes Cravings on Keto

-More and more studies suggest that artificial sweeteners cannot activate food reward pathways in the same way as natural sweeteners.
+More and more studies suggest that artificial sweeteners cannot activate food reward pathways like natural sweeteners.

 In short, the lack of calories generally means the reward component is missing.

-While magnetic resonance imaging studies showed that glucose ingestion prolongs signal depression in the hypothalamus, the same is not true for sucralose (Yang 20102).
+While magnetic resonance imaging studies showed that glucose ingestion prolongs signal depression in the hypothalamus, the same is not valid for sucralose (Yang 20102).

 As a result, sucralose, as well as other low-calorie sweeteners, can fuel cravings.